jamespacileo/django-pure-pagination/README.rst

 **MARGIN_PAGES_DISPLAYED** is the number of pages neighbouring the first and last page which will be displayed (default is 2)

+**TEMPLATE** is the template that will be used when the pagination is rendered (default is pure_pagination/pagination.html)

 Set **SHOW_FIRST_PAGE_WHEN_INVALID** to True when you want to just show first page when provided invalid page instead of 404 error

 .. image:: http://i.imgur.com/LCqrt.gif